beltoforion/osm-map-bundle/README.md

 # osm-map-bundle
 A module for a DSGVO compliant slippy map for geographic data from the Open Street Map project.

-This module works either by connecting to a tile server or by reading tiles from a local folder and therefore allows the DSGV compliant use of Open Street Map if you are hosting yout page from the European Union.
+This archive contains a javascript module for displaying the map as well as command line python tool for downloading the necessary tiles from a local tile server.

+## Prerequisites
+The slippy map uses Open Layers with locally stored tile files.
+Before you continue you must have created those tiles.
+Please note that you cannot use publicly available tile servers from the Open Street Map project for scraping the tiles!
+This is against their [tile usage policy](https://operations.osmfoundation.org/policies/tiles/).
+And the script provided here will not work for that purpose.